In many senses time is relative.

 Time is often thought of as a constraint or a scarce resource.
 There are lots of phrases that highlight this type of thinking.
 For example: I don't have enough time; I'm running late; I'm up against a deadline; There are only 24-hours in a day; or, I’m going as fast as I can.
 As you might guess, that list goes on further.
 Yet, time does not have to be that way ... it can be a tool instead.

-So, I started to think about how I used time.
 Was I making the most of it ... or taking it for granted?
 It didn’t take much introspection to notice a few of the ruts I fell into.
-I'm going to talk about one of them, here, because a small shift had a massive impact.
-The thing we changed was our pace.
+I'm going to talk about one of them, here, because a small shift can have a massive impact.

 A Change of Pace:

 When I jog, the beginning and the end are the hardest for me.
 Yet, after I find that initial pace and I settle into a comfortable rhythm, the majority of the run is relatively painless.
-My mind and body switch to an nearly automatic mode and I have time to think about many things.
+My mind and body switch to a nearly automatic mode and I have time to think about many things.

 Work is similar in many respects.
-Once a team gets in a rhythm, work and progress are somewhat automatic.
-Breaking inertia is a challenge; but people recognize that it's a challenge.
+Once a team gets into a rhythm, work and progress are somewhat automatic.
+Breaking inertia is a challenge; but, people recognize that it's a challenge.
 The more insidious problem is to fail to recognize that the work rhythm that's comfortable, and which produces progress, is still a rut.
 It doesn't stretch and challenge the team to strive for more.
 Yet, this stretching is what drives innovation.
 It's the thought we haven't had yet … and a new perspective that changes everything.

 Changing your pace can be an incredible catalyst to make that happen for you.
 For example, imagine that we put together a new portfolio in two weeks, on a wholly new tech platform, with new markets, and using new techniques.
 Then we tested, re-balanced and rebuilt that portfolio in one week.
 What we did, or the time in which we did it, wasn’t important.
 The important part is that it caused the team to work at a radically different pace than before.
 It was a sprint.

 Moreover, this sprint caused us to re-think what we do, and more importantly, how we do it.
-Many of the innovations and new distinctions that we discovered through this process will work their way into other areas of our work, and will act as a catalyst for us to re-evaluate the way we do things.
+Many of the innovations and new distinctions that we discovered through this process will work their way into other areas of our work (and will act as a catalyst for us to re-evaluate the way we do things).

 A Challenge For You: